tapis-project/flaskbase/README.md

 ```

-* For services using Postgrres, create migration skeleton.
+* For services using Postgres, create migration skeleton.
 Migrations are based on the `alembic` package and must be
 initialized.
 Run the following commands from a terminal:

 ```